1ts-org/snipe/README.md

 It is known that there are bugs and missing features everywhere.
 I would mostly characterize this as "demoable" but not yet "usable".
 As always, if it breaks you get to keep both pieces.

+Running snipe (or the tests) in situ is best done with a virtualenv;
+run `make venv` to create one with the appropriate dependencies, or just `make` to do so and run the tests.
+Once the venv is set up you can run `venv/bin/snipe`.

 Keybindings
 -----------